Why some cancers come back

 - they are in an inactive state and are not growing

 Doctors can't be sure that the cancer has completely gone after treatment.
-So they may suggest that you have some type of long term treatment, such as hormone therapy or a targeted cancer drug.
-Your doctor may call this adjuvant treatment.
+So they may suggest that you have some type of long term treatment.
+This might include hormone therapy or a targeted cancer drug.
+This is called adjuvant treatment.

 Adjuvant treatment can also be a course of chemotherapy or radiotherapy after surgery.
 The aim of this treatment is to try to prevent cancer from coming back.